NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/upgradeable-proxies.md

 ::::

 Here we use Hardhat Ignition to deploy our imported modules.
-First, we deploy our base `ProxyModule` that returns the first version of our `Demo` contract and test it to ensure the proxy worked and retrieves the appropriate version string.
-Then, we deploy our `UpgradeModule` that returns the second version of our `Demo` contract and test it to ensure the proxy now returns the updated version string.
-We also test that our initialization function was called and set the `name` state variable to `"Example Name"`.
+First, we deploy our base `ProxyModule` that returns the first version of our `Demo` contract and tests it to ensure the proxy worked and retrieves the appropriate version string.
+Then, we deploy our `UpgradeModule` that returns an upgraded version of our `Demo` contract and tests it to ensure the proxy returns the updated version string.
+We also test that our initialization function was called, setting the `name` state variable to `"Example Name"`.

 ## Further reading